 Chemistry majors are encouraged to put their classroom learning to work, explore career options, and network with professionals in the field through internships.
 The College of Arts and Sciences Internship Office will guide you in researching, applying for and completing an internship that will earn you course credit.
-Consider an internship near campus during a semester, or back home over the summer.
+Consider an internship near campus during a semester or back home over the summer.
 Hospitals, private and government laboratories, educational institutions and science centers are typical internship sites for our Chemistry majors.
 The semester prior to your internship, begin the application process by contacting the College of Arts and Sciences Internship Office.

 As a student in our Department of Chemistry and Physics, you enjoy numerous opportunities to participate in the research projects our faculty conduct during the academic year and over the summer.
 The ability to work closely with a faculty member on an interesting research project is one of the highlights of our undergraduate program.
 Listed below you will find descriptions of the research being carried out by our faculty.
 Follow the links beneath each description to visit individual faculty members' personal research pages.

 Amy M. Deveau (Dr. D), Organic and Medicinal Chemistry

 Presently, there are three ongoing research projects in Dr. D’s lab: 1) the design and synthesis of naltrexol derivatives for use as pain and addiction therapies, 2) the synthesis and biological characterization of tryptophan-based DNA intercalators, and 3) the synthesis of medicinally active, nitrogen-containing compounds using green Suzuki Coupling methodology, and the extension of these experiments to the undergraduate organic lab curriculum.

 Overall, Dr. D is passionate about finding ways to interest students in science and in learning new ways to integrate teaching and research in the classroom (i.e. chemical pedagogy).